f-dufour/blog.dufour.xyz/pages/about.md

 permalink: /about
 ---

 This blog is written by me, Florent Dufour.
-I am a graduate student in biotechnology and computational biology.
+I am a Ph.D. student in AI in medicine at the Technical University Munich.
+I work on privacy preserving AI with an emphasis on cryptographic enclaves.

-I've been working on new technology applied to healthcare in the fields of nanotechnology, artificial organ design, and high throughput data processing.
-More recently, I have been tackling data privacy and self-sovereignty issues for GDPR compliant data using cloud computing and blockchain technology.
+I'm a biologist at heart, previously working on new technology applied to healthcare in the fields of nanotechnology, artificial organ design, and high throughput data processing.

 I am an avid coder and tech hacker.